 Using the information collected during the survey, BTO scientists were able to extrapolate estimates of the numbers of open-coast waders in the different countries of the UK and its island dependencies (see table below).
 The results are published in the journal Bird Study and summarised in the table below.

 To evaluate the potential importance of the open coast, NEWS estimates for Great Britain in 2015/16 were compared to average population estimates.
 For eight species, the open coastline accounts for over 20% of the winter population.
 The figure of 113% for Purple Sandpipers suggests that more birds may have been present on the coasts of the UK in 2015/16 than in an average year or that the population estimate needs to be revisited.
-There are no Lapwings or Golden Plover in the table alongside, as there is no recent, reliable estimate of the national wintering population for either species.
+There are no Lapwings or Golden Plover in the table below, as there is no recent, reliable estimate of the national wintering population for either species.
 The Greenshank line is in italics as the sample size is small.

 26% use open coasts.
 21% NEWS decline since 1997/98.
 (WeBS decline 22%).